jjmcoconut/amethst/content/Computer Networking.md

 5. **Flow Table Management**: The flow table manager determines necessary updates to flow tables based on new paths.
 6. **Flow Table Updates**: OpenFlow protocol is used to update flow table entries at affected switches to reroute traffic accordingly.

-**Impact**: Demonstrates the control efficiency in SDN, where routing decisions are centralized and can be dynamically adapted through software changes, contrasting with traditional per-router control systems.

 ### 5.5.4 SDN: Past and Future

 **Origins and Evolution**: